 Who is responsible for dealing with electrical waste?

 There are 14 categories of the Waste Electrical and Electronic Equipment regulations (WEEE), incorporating phones, laptops, fridges, batteries, small electrical items such as toasters and kettles,

 All retailers – in physical stores and online – must provide a way for their customers to dispose of old domestic electrical and electronic equipment when they are sold new items.
 They must either provide their own take-back service or join one created by distributors.
-Find out more here.
+Find out more about electrical waste producer and supplier responsibilities here.

 How do you choose the right company to handle your electronic waste?